 A native of Birmingham, Alabama, Jessica Smith received her B.A. summa cum laude in English and Comparative Literature: Language Theory from SUNY Buffalo, where she participated in the Poetics Program, started the poetry magazine name, and won the Academy of American Poets Prize twice.
 After completing a Master’s in Comparative Literature with a thesis entitled “Sonic Territories: Deleuze and the Politics of Sound in Kafka and Duras” (directed by Henry Sussman), Jessica lived in Sweden, Germany and Austria.
 Jessica then resettled in Buffalo, a city Robert Creeley called “the last place you can be Bohemian,” to complete her Master of Library Science degree.
-She currently works as the Head Librarian at a private boarding school in Alabama, where she runs the Indian Springs School Visiting Writers Series and teaches literature, book arts, and creative writing workshops.
+For six years, she served as Head Librarian at Indian Springs School, where she ran the Indian Springs School Visiting Writers Series and taught literature, book arts, and creative writing workshops.
 She is now returning to school for her MFA in Creative Writing (Poetry) at Miami University while serving as a librarian for Vestavia Hills Library in the Forest and teaching at the University of Alabama at Birmingham.